EmilianoBruni/fastify-mongoose-plugin/README.md

 | `settings`        | Optional, the settings to be passed on to the MongoDB Driver as well as the Mongoose-specific options.
 [Refer here for further info](https://mongoosejs.com/docs/api.html#mongoose_Mongoose-connect). |
 | `models`          | Optional, any models to be declared and injected under `fastify.mongoose`                                                                                                                             |
 | `useNameAndAlias` | Optional, declares models using `mongoose.model(alias, schema, name)` instead of `mongoose.model(name, schema)`                                                                                       |
 | `modelDirPath` | Optional, directory where it's possible to define models in separate files.
-The directory will be trasverse includes all subdirectories
+The directory will be trasverse includes all subdirectories.
+Scan only files with .js extension.

 Any models declared should follow the following format: